styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 - Unread message counts are displayed in badges on the VIP List menu item and minimized chats
 - Chat sidebar automatically repositions when window is resized
 - Conversation history persists and can be deleted via the delete button in chat panel header
-- All messages are encrypted end-to-end for privacy
+- All messages and usernames are encrypted end-to-end for privacy
+- Usernames are hashed in database paths for additional privacy protection